Hiking in Pinnacle Park, Sylva, North Carolina

 Previously used as the Town of Sylva's watershed, this 1,100 acre tract of land is now open as a public park.
 The Pinnacle Park Foundation was licensed to begin building hiking trails here in 1991, and today, several excellent trails and hiking opportunities exist.

 From its peak is, not surprisingly, an incredible 360° view of the surrounding mountains and valley in which Sylva sits.
-You can also clearly see the Exit 85 split between the Expressway and NC 105, and the latter leading off to Western Carolina University.
+You can also clearly see the Exit 85 split between the Expressway and NC 107, and the latter leading off to Western Carolina University.
 Being so close to Western, it is a popular hiking spot for students as well.

 Hiking Trails

-The trail follows a small stream - Fisher Creek - in the beginning, and crosses some small tributaries near the top.
-The stream has some water diversion structures and even a small pond and dam near the bottom, remaining from the days when it was used as a drinking water supply.
-Further up, the stream has some small cascades.
-The forest is mainly mixed hardwoods with one or two spruces near the summit, and a semi-heath bald on the Pinnacle itself.
+The forest is mainly mixed hardwoods with one or two spruces near the summit for good measure, and a semi-heath bald surrounds the Pinnacle itself.
 If you do venture out onto the Pinnacle, be warned that there is some minor rock climbing involved, and the sheer cliffs and drop-offs are to be avoided.

-From the main trail, faint side roads and skid paths lead off in all directions.
-Even though there are no blazes or signs for the main trail, all the side paths are overgrown and it should be obvious which is the main trail, with one exception if you are trying to reach the Pinnacle.
-There is a split about 2/3 of the way up, and you must make a left hand turn there.
+From the main trail, not including the named paths, faint side roads and skid paths lead off in all directions.
+All of them are overgrown and it should be obvious which is the main trail, especially with recent efforts put into blazing (purple and gold) and signage.
+There is a split about 2/3 of the way up, and you must make a left hand turn back to the west there to reach the Pinnacle.
 A fairly well used path goes right from that unmarked split.
-Both trails are shown fairly accurately on the USGS Topo map of the area.
-For these reasons, it would be a good place to make sure you bring a map and a compass "just in case".
+(I have not confirmed, but I've been told that this leads to Waterrock Knob on the Blue Ridge Parkway eventually, which is a destination listed on the trailhead sign).
+Both ancient trails are shown fairly accurately on the USGS Topo map of the area.

 Directions